aws/aws-cdk/packages/aws-cdk-docs/src/concepts.rst

 this can be disastrous in production, such as when deleting a |DDB| table.

 You could use
-`CloudFormation Stack Policies
+`AWS CloudFormation Stack Policies
 <https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/protect-stack-resources.html>`_
 to protect critical resources in your stack from accidental deletion.
 Although this |CFN| feature is not supported in the |cdk| and |toolkit|, the |cdk| does provide a few other mechanisms to help deal with logical ID changes.

-If you have CDK stacks deployed with persistent resources such as S3 buckets or DynamoDB tables, you may want to explicitly "rename" the new logical IDs to match your existing resources.
+If you have CDK stacks deployed with persistent resources such as S3 buckets or DynamoDB tables, you might want to explicitly "rename" the new logical IDs to match your existing resources.

 First, make sure you compare the newly synthesized template with any deployed